MultiSafepay/docs/content/getting-started/getting-started-guide.md

 # 5. Onboard your account

-To start processing real transaction, we need to check and approve your company information.
+To start processing real transactions, we need to check and approve your company information.

-- Complete the live account sign up form.
+- Complete the live account signup form.
 - Provide information about your company, including the ultimate beneficial owners.
-- Check the list of prohibited products and services.
+- Check our list of prohibited products and services.
 - Display required information on your site.

 We then perform know your customer (KYC) checks.
 If approved, your account goes live.